 The Office of Student Equity & Inclusion fosters an integrative approach to diversity, equity and inclusion work across the Hilltop Campus.
-This department has brought the Georgetown Scholars Program, the Community Scholars Program, and the Center for Multicultural Equity and Access, The LGBTQ Resource Center and The Women’s Center under one umbrella.
+This department has brought the Community Scholars Program, and the Center for Multicultural Equity and Access, Disability Cultural Center, The LGBTQ Resource Center and The Women’s Center under one umbrella.

 CMEA supports students of color at Georgetown University in a variety of ways.